All right, our two Sean Hannity show toll-free at 800-941-Sean.

 We don't get natural gas and energy produced.

-And that's why the Ukraine's suffering.
+And that's why the Ukraine is suffering.

 That's why Putin is controlling all the pieces.

-And in fact, reprehensibly that you pointed to that he's now negotiating with Iran on our behalf, which would free Iran to hurt our ally, Israel, the main democracy, the the beacon of light in that part of the world, and we're not protecting them.
+And the fact reprehensibly that you pointed to, that he's now negotiating with Iran on our behalf, which would free Iran to hurt our ally, Israel, the main democracy, the beacon of light in that part of the world.

 We promised them we would.

-Well, I tell you, I think that's a very articulate point of view in terms of this this is the reality.
+Well, I tell you, I think that's a very articulate point of view in terms of this is the reality.

-Solar wind.
+Solar, wind.

-If you give me cheaper, cleaner energy uh that's that's applicable, usable, uh it could be life-changing for the it can be world-changing for that matter, uh, because if you have cheap sources of energy, it's great.
+If you give me cheaper, cleaner energy that's applicable, usable, it could be life-changing.

-But right now, the facts, the reality is wind, solar are not there, they're not even close to being there, and the lifeblood of the world's economy is oil, gas, and coal.
+But right now, the facts, the reality is wind, solar are not there.

 Do you believe that to be true?

-How much could how much further could Pennsylvania go?
+How much further could Pennsylvania go?

-We we the 200 year number is absolutely correct.
+The 200-year number is absolutely correct.

 That's a massive amount of natural gas.

-One of their wells, just one could power the entire city of Philadelphia.
+One of their wells, just one, could power the entire city of Philadelphia.

 That's the massive amount of natural gas we have.

-The the this the federal lands are our property, we own it as Americans.
+The federal lands are our property.

-Now imagine this.
+Now, imagine this.

 It combats energy prices, builds wonderful jobs here at home.

-If you really really care about the planet, if you truly care about the environment, then listen to this.
+But here's the bigger takeaway: if you really, really care about the planet, if you truly care about the environment, then listen to this.

-For 30 years running, we could do the equivalent of electrifying every car in America, putting a solar panel on every roof in America, and doubling wind energy production every year for 30 years, if you just let us ship our natural gas overseas to the magnitude we can make it.
+For 30 years running, we could do the equivalent of electrifying every car in America, putting a solar panel on every roof in America, and doubling wind energy production every year for 30 years.

-But they won't, because here's the reality, Sean.
+Because here's the reality, Sean.

 We're a plague on the planet.

-Therefore, giving us things to do, like growing our cities, our communities, our farms, uh using energy infrastructure wisely, that's not good because we're not good for the planet.
+Therefore, giving us things to do, like growing our cities, our communities, our farms, using energy infrastructure wisely, that's not good because we're not good for the planet.

 That's what we have to push back upon.